 1- Heart disease and other cardiovascular problems ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀

 3- Dry skin

 5- Mood swings ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀

 People eating a non plant-based diet typically get these essential fatty acids from fish or fish oil tablets.
 The fish get the Omegas from the Algae they eat… from a plant 🌱⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀

 What are some STRONG plant foods we can get Omega 3’s from?

-Chia seeds, hemp seeds (perfect omega 3 and 6 ratio – you can see them in my bowl above), Brazil nuts, walnuts, flax seeds, algail oil, hemp oil, flax seed meal, pumpkin seeds and sesame seeds.
-Our body will convert a % of the Omega 3’s in these to the long chain essential fatty acids DHA and EPA – research is now showing vegans actually adapt and get better at this conversion than people eating an animal-based diet that includes fish. ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
+Chia seeds, hemp seeds (which both have a perfect omega 3 and 6 ratio), Brazil nuts, walnuts, flax seeds, algail oil, hemp oil, flax seed meal, pumpkin seeds and sesame seeds.
+Our body will convert a percentage of the Omega 3’s in these to the long chain essential fatty acids DHA and EPA – research is now showing vegans actually adapt and get better at this conversion than people eating an animal-based diet that includes fish. ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀

 Unsure if you are consuming enough Omega 3 in your diet and wanting to take a supplement?
 Try a DHA/EPA Algail oil supplement.
 This is the long chain Omega 3’s in a concentrated form direct from the source (no conversion needed)… cutting out the middle man (fish).⠀⠀⠀⠀⠀⠀⠀⠀⠀